TOD-theses/paper-T-RACE/main.typ

 We use the dataset from @zhang_combatting_2023 that evaluates the blocks 11,299,000 up to 11,300,000.
 They found 6,765 attacks from which 5,601 do not contain a profit transaction, which we excluded from our definition of the attacker gain and victim loss property.
 The study by @torres_frontrunner_2021 also investigated this block range and the attacks they found are a subset of the 6,765 attacks @zhang_combatting_2023.
 Therefore, we indirectly also compare our results against the method of @torres_frontrunner_2021.

 First combine the TOD candidate mining, the TOD detection and TOD attack analysis to analyze this block range.
 This is discussed in @sec:overall-evaluation, where we evaluate our method for false positives.
-Afterwards, we compare each step individually with the ground truth to check for false negatives.#todo[We check false positives also with the individual method.]
+Afterwards, we compare each step individually with the ground truth to check for false negatives.

 For several of the manual evaluations, we let our tool output the traces of the normal and reverse scenario, containing each executed instructions.
 We can then compare the normal scenario, which should be equal to the execution that happened on the blockchain, with results shown on Etherscan.
 This can verify that our state calculation and transaction execution via RPC for the normal scenario is correct.
 The reverse scenario cannot be compared this way.